eclipse-tractusx/traceability-foss/docs/concept/#638-contractagreement-admin-view/#638-contractagreement-admin-view.md

 # Out of scope
 Attribute EndDate: At the moment, the end date can't be taken from the edc, because the edc doesn't manage usage policies.
-Policy details: Only the policy id will be shown in the Contract Management admin view.
-Policy details can be seen in the policy management view instead.

 # Assumptions